 About the Program Narrative

-- Research design and methods.
+- Project design and implementation.

-If an applicant institution is
+If an applicant is

 See “Can an applicant institution reapply for a candidate who does not receive an award?” under Review and Awarding.